Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: 3.
 Box 2: 1.
 - [ ] Box 1: 4.
 Box 2: 2.

 ### You have an Azure Active Directory (Azure AD) tenant that contains the users shown in the following table.
 In Azure AD Privileged Identity Management (PIM), the Role settings for the Contributor role are configured as shown in the exhibit.
 (Click the Exhibit tab.)
 You assign users the Contributor role on May 1, 2019 as shown in the following table.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 45 part 1](images/question45_1.jpg)
 ![Question 45 part 2](images/question45_2.jpg)